exaexa/codecrypt/README.md

 ## Option reference

-For completeness I add listing of all options here (also available at ccr --help)
+For completeness I add listing of all options here (also available from
+@ccr --help@)

 	Copyright (C) 2013 Mirek Kratochvil <exa.exa@gmail.com>
 	This is free software; see the source for copying conditions.
 There is NO